Building Girls of Character

 · Gratitude: An essential feeling of recognizing and being appreciative of what we have been given; Gratitude is key to a positive outlook on life.

 Imagine the grit it takes a camper to face a 35 foot tall climbing tower for a first time.
 Picture the self-control a camper develops when trying to light a fire in the rain.
 Consider the gratitude a camper experiences when another camper who is excitedly involved in an activity, stops and offers to be her buddy to the latrine.
+This summer, we will help campers recognize their character by not only pointing out when they express those traits but by consciously reflecting on them.
+For example, every camper group will end their day by sharing what they were grateful for during that day.

 As you think about registering your daughter for camp (or come to understand the character she developed while at camp) here are some examples of how campers have expressed their character growth on their end-of-camp evaluations: